Skip to main content

 Examples of Non-Liquid Assets

 A non-liquid asset is any asset that has value but cannot easily be converted into cash.
-It will often lose some of its value when you attempt to resell it or transfer it.
+It will often, although certainly not always, lose some of its value when you attempt to resell it or transfer it.

 Examples of non-liquid assets include: